calenwan/OpenSource-CardboardVR/README.md

-# OpenSource-CardboardVR
+# Opensource Cardboard VR system for iPhone devices

-This is the repo for final project OpenSource CardboardVR using Unity and ARFoundation
+This is an opensource cardboard VR system in Unity, implemented from [mobfish Cardboard Unity SDK](https://github.com/mobfishgmbh/Cardboard-VR-Unity-SDK)

 Citation: